Daniyal45/react-catalog-view/README.md

            contentKeys={CONTENT_KEYS}
            // JSON Object defining the keys that will be
-           // used from the data array, keys should match. (required) cardSize="sm"
+           // used from the data array, keys should match. (required) skeleton={0}
+           // Any non zero number will override default cards
+           // and will show that many skeleton cards.
+           cardSize="sm"
            // Card sizes, sm, md and lg for small, medium  and large btnOneText="View"